 A PhD is a postgraduate doctoral degree, where you write a dissertation within (3 or) 4 years.
 PhD students do novel research, publish papers in the international literature, go to conferences, follow a few courses (40 ECTS) and teach (about 20% of your time).
 In order to apply for a PhD project or position at Erasmus School of Economics you should have an MPhil, MSc or MA degree in Economics, Econometrics, Business or a related field (depending on the PhD project).
 Find more information about a PhD here.

 Are you in the last year of your Bachelor or a (pre-)Master student and do you want to learn more about a PhD?
-Join us at the PhD Information session on Monday the 14th of November 2018 from 10:00-11:30 in Polak 2-22!
+Join us at our yearly PhD Information session!
 PhD positions at Erasmus School of Economics are available at the Tinbergen Institute (TI) and the Erasmus Research Institute of Management (ERIM).
 In collaboration with the Econometric Institute, FAECTOR organises a special information session to inform you about the possibilities of doing a PhD at Erasmus.